 Opioid addiction is a worldwide problem that has become a key issue in the United States.
 More than 200 million people worldwide abuse opioids and between 4 million and 6 million Americans are addicted to these drugs as well.
 There are many treatment options available for opioid addiction, some of which are prescription drugs, such as methadone and buprenorphine.
 However, these treatments have their own limitations.

-What Are the Long-Lasting Effects of Opioid Addiction?
+What Are the Long-Lasting Effects of Opioid Abuse?

 Opioid drugs are pain relievers.
 This does not mean that they should be taken without medical supervision in any way.
 It is important to note that these drugs do not have an instant effect as other pain relievers might, and they also come with many long-term side effects.